DeepAltitude/Deep-Altitude-Blog/README.md

 # Deep Altitude

-A public notebook about physical practice, languages and thinking.
+A notebook about physical practice, languages and thinking.

-**Rašau, kad pats suprasčiau.**
+**Rašymas išgrynina mąstymą.**

 Live at https://deepaltitude.com.
 Built with Astro; GitHub is the source of truth and the existing Cloudflare integration deploys the main branch.